digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

 There is only a bounded relationship between these times, ensuring that the `ledger time` must be in a pre-defined bound around the `record time`.
-The tolerance is defined on the domain as a domain parameter, known to all participants
+The tolerance is defined on the domain as a domain parameter, known to all participants:

 .. code-block:: bash